zbsmilefactory/zbsmilefactory/docs/5_frontend_implementation/8_frontend_specifications/form-specifications.md

 ## Overview

-This document explains all the forms users interact with on the ZbInnovation platform.
+This document explains all the forms users interact with on the SmileFactory Platform.
 It details what information is collected, how forms work, and what validation rules ensure data quality and user experience.

+> **🎨 Visual Design**: For form styling, input states, validation messaging, and visual specifications, refer to the [UI Design Guide](ui-design-guide.md) which provides comprehensive form design patterns and component specifications.

 ## Form Design Principles